genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/01_hardware-and-software.md

 | Postman (optional)	|        8        |

-You can use a range of IDEs (for example, Eclipse) with the Genesis platform, but only IntelliJ enables you to make full use of the GPAL prompts and error checks in Intellisense - a major accelerator of development speed and accuracy.
-Genesis strongly recommends using IntelliJ.
+You can use a range of IDEs (for example, Eclipse) with the Genesis platform, but only IntelliJIDEA enables you to make full use of the GPAL prompts and error checks in Intellisense - a major accelerator of development speed and accuracy.
+Genesis strongly recommends using IntelliJIDEA.

 ## Requirements